giantswarm/docs/src/content/basics/api/index.md

 ### How to use

 We recommend using `kubectl` to navigate the resources present on the Control Plane Kubernetes API.

+To facilitate this we've been working on a proof of concept kubectl plugin called [`kubectl-gs`](https://github.com/giantswarm/kubectl-gs).
+Our goal is to have the same great user experience you've become accustomed from `gsctl` and `happa`.

 Besides general Kubernetes know-how this will require only a bit of structural knowledge:

 #### How we organize resources in namespaces